amecky/benchmark/README.md

 		int i = 421234;
 		std::string str = number_to_string(i);
 	}
+Of course you can add as many Benchmarks as you like to your code.
+But beware that the name of the benchmark must be unique.

 ## The output
 The following shows the output of such a benchmark.